Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-We note that Eq.~(\ref{t-f-Mitra}) differs from the empirical relation (see e.g.\ ref.~\cite{Does2003}) \be \mbox{wrong yet widely used:} \quad t = \frac1{4\nu} \,, \qquad \ee which in fact is almost always incorrect.
+We note that Eq.~(\ref{t-f-Mitra}) differs from the empirical relation (see, e.g., ref.~\cite{Does2003}) \be \mbox{wrong yet widely used:} \quad t = \frac1{4\nu} \,, \qquad \ee which in fact is almost always incorrect [cf.\ Eq.~(\ref{t-f-ii}) below].
 Relation (\ref{t-f-wrong}) originates from matching the $b$-value between one OGSE period and PGSE of the same duration.
-Since the whole notion of the $b$-value stems from Gaussian (i.e.\ time-independent) diffusion, it is not surprising that matching the diffusion attenuation between PGSE and OGSE for the constant $D$ cannot tell anything about the nontrivial, time-dependent case. \footnote{ The often quoted relation $t = \Delta - \delta/3$ for the diffusion time of a finite-width PGSE is a myth for the same reasons.
-One can only say that the measurement gives $D(t)$ with $t\approx \Delta$ (with the precision of this approximation controlled by $\delta$).
-More rigorously, the effect of finite pulse width $\delta$ creates a low-pass filter \cite{callaghan,Kiselev2016_NMB_review} on $\D(\omega)$, whose effect is again model-dependent, see e.g.\ Eq.~(24) in ref.~\cite{burcaw2015}, as well as refs.~\cite{HHL2015,HHL2016,HHL2016-phantom}, for examples of this filter effect on the particular models of $\D(\omega)$. }
+Since the whole notion of the $b$-value stems from Gaussian (i.e.,\ time-independent) diffusion, it is not surprising that merely matching the diffusion attenuation between PGSE and OGSE for the constant $D$ falls below the accuracy needed to define the diffusion time for the nontrivial, time-dependent case. \footnote{ The often quoted relation $t = \Delta - \delta/3$ for the diffusion time of a finite-width PGSE is a myth for the same reasons.
+One can only say that the measurement gives $D(t)$ with $t\approx \Delta$ (with the accuracy of this approximation controlled by $\delta$).
+More rigorously, the effect of finite pulse width $\delta$ creates a low-pass filter \cite{callaghan-book,Kiselev2016_NMB_review} on $\D(\omega)$, whose effect is again model-dependent, see, e.g., Eq.~(24) in ref.~\cite{burcaw2015}, as well as refs.~\cite{HHL2015,lee2017,HHL2016-phantom,Dhital2017Da}, for the examples of this filter effect on the models of $\D(\omega)$ relevant for brain. }